Totoual/gAgents/README.md

 To get started, follow this simple setps:

 ### Installation
-Get started with gAgents by installing and configuring your Go env.
+Get started by installing and configuring your Go env.
 Current go version is `1.20`

 1. Open your terminal and navigate to your Go project
 2. Use the `go get` command to install the framework: